FREE fly tying and fly fishing classes in Hamilton, Montana! Here is the scoop for 2017.

 The program will provide hands-on small group instruction and all the materials.
 In addition to the beginner class, an advanced class is offered for students who would like to learn more advanced fly patterns.

-Classes are from 6:30 – 8:00 PM in the Hamilton Middle School located on Madison between 5th and 6th St. Enter through the blue door with a yellow flower.
+Classes are from 6:30 – 8:00 PM in the Westview School located on Madison between 5th and 6th St. Enter through the blue door with a yellow flower.

-- April 19– Final Class – casting instruction
+- April 10– Final Class – casting and knot instruction

-- April TBA– actual Fishing Day and picnic
+- April TBA* – actual Fishing Day and picnic at the Stock Farm

 Registration forms are available at: